 The best planting time in North Carolina is late fall or early winter.
 The roots will then be able to grow through the winter, resulting in greater tree growth during the first season, which ultimately leads to larger trees.
 Young fruit trees are commonly shipped "bare root" with the exposed roots wrapped in moist sawdust.
 Plant the trees as soon as possible after purchase.

 To plant a tree, dig a hole twice the size of the root system.
 The sides of the hole should be loose, not packed down by the force of the shovel.
 Cut off damaged roots at the point of injury.
 Shorten roots that are especially long and will not fit in the hole.
-Roots that are not shortened will wrap around the tree hole and eventually girdle the root system, reducing tree growth in later years (Fig. 3).
+Roots that are not shortened will wrap around the tree hole and eventually girdle the root system, reducing tree growth in later years (Figure 3).

-In Fig. 3, the figure on the left shows an improperly planted fruit tree.
+In Figure 3, the figure on the left shows an improperly planted fruit tree.
 The hole is too narrow and shallow, forcing the roots to be wrapped in the hole, which may eventually girdle the tree.
 The graft union is also planted below the soil surface, which will negate the effect of the rootstock.
 The raised bed is not wide enough or deep enough to be of much benefit.
 The figure on the right shows the correct way to plant fruit trees.

 When planting a grafted tree, be sure that the graft union is 2 inches above the soil.
 If the graft union is below the soil surface, the top portion or scion will grow roots and negate the effect of the grafted root system.